When a loved one passes away, you may need to get the legal right to deal with their property, money and possessions; which is known as their Estate.

 Please be aware that when administering an Estate yourself, you can be held personally financially liable for any loss resulting from a breach of duty, even if a mistake was a genuine error.

-At Co-op Legal Services our Probate Solicitors help and support thousands of individuals and families through the Probate process from start to finish.
+At Co-op Legal Services our Probate Solicitors and specialists help and support thousands of individuals and families through the Probate process from start to finish.

 With our Probate Complete Service we take full responsibility for getting the Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs.